4sushi/solitaire-game/README.md

 # solitaire-game

 Solitaire game (klondike), made with python & curses.
 Play in the terminal.
-For on Linux and Mac OS.
+For Linux and Mac OS.

 ![](doc/screenshot.png)